-Advanced Placement: The University accepts credits established by a grade of 4 or higher on the Advanced Placement program of Educational Testing Service.
+Advanced Placement: The University awards credit for successful performance on the Advanced Placement program of Educational Testing Service as determined by the appropriate Ouachita department faculty.
+Please refer to the following web page for specific score requirements: www.obu.edu/academics/ap-and-clep-credit.
 Tests are given by the high schools in May of each year.
 Inquiry should be made directly to the teacher of the course or the principal of the high school.
 Scores should be reported to the Office of Academic Affairs at Ouachita.
-Please refer to www.obu.edu/academics/ap-and-clep-credit for a link to specific score requirements.